There are 4 designated disabled parking spaces located in the car park at the side of the building adjacent to the road crossing.

 Large text folders of exhibition captions are available in the various exhibition spaces.
 Visitors are welcome to take these around the exhibitions with them to view the exhibits while reading the text.
 Exhibition captions are located at a low level at the bottom of exhibits.Where possible low exhibition cases have been used at every exhibition.
 Chairs are located in the Gregynog Gallery and near the plasma screen in Peniarth.

 The Shop is situated to the left of the main entrance on the ground floor.
-It is also possible to browse and purchase from our shop online.
-If you would like to contact the Shop please call 01970 632 548.
+It is also possible to purchase from our shop online.
+If you would like to contact the Shop, please call 01970 632 548.

 Caffi Pen Dinas is situated to the right of the main entrance on the ground floor.
-Its opening times are 09:00 - 17:00; the restaurant serves breakfast, lunch and afternoon tea.
-If you would like to visit with a group, please contact Elen Rees beforehand on 01970 632 801 or visitor-services(at)llgc.org.uk
+It serves breakfast, lunch and afternoon tea.
+If you would like to visit with a group, please contact Elen Rees beforehand on 01970 632 801 or firstname.lastname@example.org

-The Library has equipment in its Reading Rooms to aid the use of its resources:
+The Library has equipment in its Reading Room to aid the use of its resources:

 The Drwm auditorium